meshtastic/firmware/docs/software/mqtt.md

 FIXME - figure out how to avoid impersonation (because we are initially using a public mqtt server with no special security options).
 FIXME, include some ideas on this in the ServiceEnvelope documentation.

+#### Broker selection

+On a previous project I used mosqitto, which I liked, but the admin interface for programmatically managing access was ugly.
+[This](https://www.openlogic.com/blog/activemq-vs-rabbitmq) article makes me think RabbitMQ might be best for us.

+Initially I will try to avoid using any non MQTT broker/library/API

 ### Admin service

 (This is a WIP draft collection of not complete ideas)